12th IMF Statistical Forum: Measuring the Implications of AI on the Economy

 Coffee Break

-Session II.
-Exploring the Horizon
+Session II: Exploring the Horizon

 Where AI is headed, and which sectors will witness the greatest impact

 As AI develops, its impact on various sectors is becoming increasingly profound and pervasive.
-The prospect of "turning over the keys" to increasingly autonomous systems raise many questions.
+The prospect of "turning over the keys" to increasingly autonomous systems raises many questions.
 This session will explore the rise of AI, its transformative potential, and where its impact will be the greatest.

 Questions and Answers

-Session III.
-Shaping the Future
+Session III: Shaping the Future

-AI’s Impact on Jobs and Productivity
+AI’s implications on jobs and productivity

 This session will be dedicated to the implications AI will have on jobs and productivity.
 New AI tools can potentially change the way we work, raising productivity and boosting growth and incomes.
 This session will discuss how economies will respond as versatile robots and machine-learning systems potentially displace blue- and white-collar workers.
 It will consider important questions about how AI will affect the labor market and productivity and the type of statistics that are needed to quantify these changes.